cszatmary/cszatmary/README.md

-# Hi I'm Chris!
+# Hi, I'm Chris!
+* I build tools to make it easy for devs to build, test, and ship great software.
 * I love building tools to automate tasks.
 I work a lot with Go and Docker.
-* I am currently in my 4th year at Ryerson University.
-I am majoring in Computer Science and minoring in Mathematics.
-My favourite area of math is Graph Theory.
-* I am working as a part-time contractor for TouchBistro.
-* Looking for job opportunities for May 2021.
+* I work at TouchBistro on the Developer Acceleration team.